wjohnson/SparkListener-Basic/README.md

 This sample is geared toward Scala 2.12 and Spark 3.2.0 but can be updated by changing `./lib/build.gradle` sparkVersion and scalaVersion.

+You should set up Spark and WSL following [nicholsonjohnc's](https://github.com/nicholsonjohnc/spark-wsl-install) steps.

 ## Using VS Code for Debugging

 * Open this project in VS Code with the Java Extension Pack and wait for the Java project to be successfully imported.